infu/icblast/README.md

 # ICBlast

 # Purpose
-Made so I can easily test my canisters and Motoko Playground canisters without manually providing interface spec.
+Made for easy testing of any canisters, including Motoko Playground canisters without manually providing interface spec.

 If you use too high concurrency you may get IP blocked by gateways.